Skip to content

 Try InboxAlly →

 Use Instantly Warmup instead of a standalone tool if: you're already using Instantly for cold email sequences.
 The integrated workflow saves switching cost and the deliverability is good enough for most outbound.
-Skip if: you're not using Instantly and don't want to migrate — paying $37/mo just for warmup is worse than InboxAlly at $149/mo for 5 inboxes if deliverability is your priority.
+Skip if: you're not using Instantly and don't want to migrate, paying $47/mo just for warmup is poor value next to a dedicated tool if deliverability is your priority.

-Lemwarm is Lemlist's bundled warmup tool, also available standalone.
+Lemwarm is lemlist's bundled warmup tool, also available standalone.
 The network mixes real engagement and customer-network engagement.
 Independent reviews (TrustRadius 2025, G2 2026) report mixed deliverability results, but consistent enough that it's a defensible budget pick.
-At $24/seat/mo, the price-to-deliverability ratio is solid.
+At $24/seat/mo on annual billing it is still the strongest price-to-deliverability ratio here, and with Mailreef's move upmarket it is now our outright budget pick.

 Smartlead is the favorite of cold-email agencies running 50+ client domains.
 Their warmup network is large, their multi-tenant architecture handles agency complexity, and their analytics are agency-friendly.
 For a single sender, Instantly or InboxAlly are easier; for agency operations, Smartlead's tooling pays back.

-Warmup Inbox is the simplest tool — connect one inbox, hit start, walk away.
+Warmup Inbox is the simplest tool, connect one inbox, hit start, walk away.
 Their network is bot-heavy, which hurts long-term deliverability.
 Our test showed 62% primary-inbox at week 6, the second-lowest.
-Use only if you need a single-inbox solution under $20/mo and deliverability isn't critical.
+Use only if you need a single-inbox solution at the low end of the market and deliverability isn't critical.

-MailWarm's pitch is fixed-price unlimited inboxes — for teams running 10+ inboxes, this is cheaper than per-inbox pricing.
+MailWarm's pitch is fixed-price unlimited inboxes, for teams running 10+ inboxes, this is far cheaper than per-inbox pricing.
 The deliverability is middle-of-pack (64% in our test).
 Best for high-volume teams that prioritize cost predictability over deliverability optimization.

 Folderly is the deliverability-consulting product, not a warmup tool per se.
 They run technical audits, monitor placement across 30+ ISPs, and provide remediation when deliverability drops.
 The included warmup tool is competent (76% in our test) but the real value is their deliverability team.
 For enterprise revenue orgs where one lost campaign costs $50K+ in pipeline, Folderly's consulting pays back.
 For SMB outbound, it's overkill.